 August is the best time of year to observe hummingbird species in southeast Arizona.
-Learn the best places to see Arizona hummingbirds.
+Learn the best hotspots for Arizona hummingbirds.

 When I think of seeing lots of hummingbird species in the United States, the first place that comes to mind is southeast Arizona.
 This area of the country gets more diversity of hummingbirds than anywhere else in the country, and the number of individual birds is quite impressive as well.
 While on a week-long trip to the area a few years ago, I had 14 hummingbird species!
-That might not be as many as I would get in Central or South America (learn about the hummingbirds of Costa Rica), there’s no where else in the U.S. that I could have found that many in just a week.
+There’s no where else in the U.S. that I could have found that many in just a week.
 Plenty of Arizona hummingbirds stick around all year.
-But the best time to visit is during August when many migrants are moving though the area.
-This leads to the greatest number of birds and most variety!
-These are my favorite places to watch hummingbirds in Arizona.
+But the best time to visit is during August, when many migrants are moving though the area.
+This leads to the greatest number of hummingbirds and the most variety!

 Best Places to See Arizona Hummingbirds